AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/troubleshoot-ssl-cert.md

 +++**Invalid certificate**

-This error occurs because the customer added an encrypted private key and used a DER formatted private key.
+This error occurs because the customer used an encrypted private key and provided the key in DER format.

 +++

 +++**Private key needs to be PKCS 8 format**

-This error occurs because the customer added an encrypted private key and used a DER formatted private key.
+This error occurs because the customer used an encrypted private key and provided the key in DER format.

 +++